A food distribution point in Moria Camp, Greece (2020). // Photo: MOTG

 Mission

-To make nutritious diets reliably accessible for forcibly displaced individuals.
+From Seed to Shelter (FSTS) aims to make nutritious diets reliably accessible for forcibly displaced individuals.

 Our guiding belief is that refuge should be a safe place, where people heal and rebuild.